Ever wondered if horses can munch on corn? You’re not alone. It’s a question that pops up in many horse owners’ minds.

 3. Weight gain

 Corn is high in calories.
-For horses that aren’t very active, this can lead to unwanted weight gain, which can cause other health problems like insulin resistance or metabolic disorders.
+For horses that aren’t active, this can lead to unwanted weight gain, which can cause other health problems like insulin resistance or metabolic disorders.

 4. Risk of mycotoxins